AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 state = Coherent(12.0)
 α,ᾱ = glauberP(state,N)
 ```

+In any other distribution the coherent state is more interesting to sample.
 ### Positive-P
 In the Positive-P representation the simples way to sample the state is again as a point on the complex plane